mornjtech/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Fred Odihirin]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [April 10, Monday, 2023].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I'm working on a coding challenge by frontendmentor.io on a multi-step form.

 ### R1D2
+I'm on the second page and was able to resolve the toggle switch  button with html/css for yearly or monthly subscription.

+### R1D3
+I will be working on the 'next step' and 'go back' buttons today